Contribute to our work

 Trustees are appointed for an initial term of four years and are eligible for re-appointment for a second and final term not exceeding four years.

-There is no maximum term of office for JAG, SESN, NEON and TQSEG - members are welcome to sit on these groups for as long as they are in a relevant role.
-Indeed, we have many long-standing members on JAG and SESN, which brings valuable, historical sector knowledge to the groups.
+There is no maximum term of office for STAG, SESN, NEON and TQSEG - members are welcome to sit on these groups for as long as they are in a relevant role.
+Indeed, we have many long-standing members on STAG and SESN, which brings valuable, historical sector knowledge to the groups.

-In recent years our college and university advisory groups have met together as a Joint Advisory Group (JAG), providing a valuable tertiary networking space, with a mix of meetings in person and online, around four times a year.
-The group includes members from relevant sector agencies, plus a wide range of invited student officers, institution staff and students' association staff, based on their expertise and experiences.
+In previous years our college and university advisory groups met together as a Joint Advisory Group (JAG).
+As of May 2025, we have made this joint arrangement permanent, rebranding under the new tertiary title of sparqs Tertiary Advisory Group (STAG).
+The group provides a valuable tertiary networking space, with a mix of meetings in person and online, around four times a year.
+It includes members from relevant sector agencies, plus a wide range of invited student officers, institution staff and students' association staff, based on their expertise and experiences.

-From time to time we invite new members to JAG to fill gaps in expertise and we annually recruit student members from among newly-elected officers.
-We have a JAG members’ guide for those who have joined or who have received an invitation to join.
+From time to time we invite new members to STAG to fill gaps in expertise and we annually recruit student members from among newly-elected officers.
+See our STAG members’ guide, aimed at those who have joined or who have received an invitation to join.
 While membership is usually by invitation, if you are particularly interested in the group, please feel free to get in touch if you would like to check if your institution/SA is represented and/or if there are gaps in experience we are looking to fill.

 Student Engagement Staff Network (SESN)

 SESN is a professional network for staff in colleges, universities and students’ associations with roles relating to the co-ordination and development of student engagement in quality.
-Relevant staff are invited to join our SESN mailing list to keep themselves in the loop about forthcoming meetings and allow them to keep in touch with other members.
+Relevant staff are invited to join our SESN mailing list to receive sparqs comms and appointments for forthcoming meetings and allow them to keep in touch with other SESN members.

 As lynchpins to student engagement in quality, student engagement staff require substantial knowledge, skills, experience and support.
 The SESN meetings aim to provide that through discussion around key sectoral developments, consultation on new initiatives within sparqs, and opportunities to share and reflect on personal and professional practice in supporting academic representation.

 See our SESN webpage for further information, including meeting dates, and keep an eye on our website and news articles for updates!
-If you have any queries about the network, contact Gloria Laurini, Development Consultant – gloria.laurini@sparqs.ac.uk.
+If you have any queries about the network, please contact us at admin@sparqs.ac.uk

 National Education Officers’ Network (NEON)

 NEON is a network for student officers in universities and colleges who have an education-focused remit.
-Education officers are invited to join our NEON mailing list to keep themselves in the loop about forthcoming meetings and allow them to easily contact other members.
+Education officers are invited to join our NEON mailing list to receive sparqs comms and appointments for forthcoming meetings and allow them to easily contact other NEON members.

 The network was set up to engage officers in discussions around key learning, teaching and quality related sector developments, providing an opportunity for officers to share best practice, and allow for cross-institutional working on initiatives and projects.
 After the success of a new student expert group, TQSEG (see below), we carried out a review of the purpose of NEON, also considering the latest changes in the sector.
-Consequently, in 2024-25 NEON meetings will focus on officers’ development, building on what they have already learnt during That's Quality! and ensuring that they are further equipped in engaging with the new review method.
+Consequently, since 2024-25 NEON meetings are focused on officer development, building on what they had already learnt during That's Quality! and ensuring that they were further equipped in engaging with the new review method.

 See our NEON webpage for further information, including meeting dates, and keep an eye on our website and news articles for updates!
-If you have any queries about the network, contact Gloria Laurini, Development Consultant –– gloria.laurini@sparqs.ac.uk.
+If you have any queries about the network, contact us at admin@sparqs.ac.uk

 Tertiary Quality Student Expert Group (TQSEG)